basiliscos/cpp-rotor/docs/Examples.md

 In other words, if the timer isn't cancelled, it *may be* replied with success, or, if it was cancelled it replies with corresponding error code.
 Again, the timer resource is released, and request is erased from the requests map.
-Actually, it can be implemented in a little bit more verbose way: respond with error upon unsuccessful dice roll; however this is *not necessary*, as the due to request-response pattern it is protected by timer on the request side (i.e. in `pinger`).
+Actually, it can be implemented in a little bit more verbose way: respond with error upon unsuccessful dice roll; however this is *not necessary*, due to the request-response pattern it is protected by timer on the request side (i.e. in `pinger`).

 Nonetheless it **does response with error** in the case of the cancellation, because the cancellation